Photo: Three Sisters Soup by Christina Valtierra (aandakii gweki-biimaadazi)

 - Four Sisters Pasdayapi Salad from Dream of Wild Health

-- Three Sisters Soup from Christina Valtierra, Native Food Perspectives.
-(Learn how to make the soup live with Christina during November’s free, virtual class!)
+- Three Sisters Soup from Christina Valtierra, Native Food Perspectives

 - Sage Cookies from Christina Valtierra, Native Food Perspectives